ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 ![response buttons](img/practice-8.png)
 </div>

 Now the OK button says "1 day".
-If you press OK again, you're finished practicing it and you won't see it again until tomorrow.
+If you press OK again, you're finished practicing it, and you won't see it again until tomorrow.

-Press OK again for each of the three verses.
+Press **OK** again for each of the three verses.
 You'll see the remaining verse number in the top left decrease until there are no more verses left.

 <div class="bordered-image">